freeserf/freeserf/README.md

   - prioritized transport of resources that can be immediately used
 - debugging tools
   - mark positions with colored dots
+  - mark specific serfs and their state
+  - "boot" specific serfs by setting them to Lost state
   - trace road pathfinding
   - identification & colored highlighting of arterial roads
+- no multiplayer yet, sorry

 Details about all of the above are on the wiki: https://github.com/forkserf/forkserf/wiki

 Build status